ttu/json-flatfile-datastore/README.md

 // collection1st won't have item with id hello2
 ```

 If multiple DataStores are initialized and used simultaneously, each DataStore will have its own internal state.
-They might become out of sync with the state in the JSON file, as data is only loaded from the file when DataStore is initialized and after each commit.
+They might become out of sync with the state in the JSON file, as data is only loaded from the file when the DataStore is initialized and after each commit.

-It is also possible to reload JSON data manually, by using DataStore's `Reload` method or set `reloadBeforeGetCollection` constructor parameter to `true`.
+It is also possible to reload JSON data manually, by using DataStore's `Reload` method or by setting the `reloadBeforeGetCollection` constructor parameter to `true`.

 ```csharp
 // Data is loaded from the file